withastro/astro/packages/integrations/svelte/README.md

 };
 ```

-So the Svelte IDE extension can correctly parse the Svelte files.
-This config file is added by default when you run `astro add svelte`.
+This config file will be automatically added for you when you run `astro add svelte`.